hussius/publicRNAseqdata/README.md

 ```
 Function definitions
 --------------------
-Define functions for (a) Principle component analysis for published and reprocessed data, (b) computing and plotting p-values for correlations between PCA scores and various sample features and (c) quantifying and plotting the importance of various sample features using ANOVA.
+Define functions for (a) Principle component analysis for published and reprocessed data (b) Restricting the data to only include protein coding genes (c) computing and plotting p-values for correlations between PCA scores and various sample features and (d) quantifying and plotting the importance of various sample features using ANOVA.

 **Principal component analysis.**